 The BBC aired an excellent six part series on India.
 The other night we watched Part 2.
-(See, BBC The story of India (Part 2).
+(See: BBC The story of India (Part 2).
 The first half hour retells the life of Buddha.
-Incorporating present day video footage of India with the story makes this telling especially good.
+Incorporating present day video footage of India with the story makes this telling especially effective.
 The end of the segment stood out to me.
-To quote:
+To quote::

 His disciples could not bear to let him go.
 Buddha replied, “What more do you want of me?
 Ask no more of me.
 I have made known the teaching.
 You are the community now.
 I’ve reached the end of my journey”.
 His last words before he passed were, “All created things must pass, strive on diligently“.

 “All created things must pass, strive on diligently” parallels chapter 33…

 Buddha’s last words also reflect sentiments voiced in the Bhagavad Gita 3:30 Offer to me all thy works and rest thy mind on the Supreme.
 Be free from vain hopes and selfish thoughts, and with inner peace fight thou thy fight.